Skip a debt review payment

 Missing a payment may appear to be a minor oversight, especially if you believe you can compensate for it the following month.
 However, the repercussions on your finances can be more significant than anticipated.
 Here’s what could transpire:

 Increased Debt: The most immediate consequence is that your debt does not decrease as intended.
-In essence, you take a step backward on your journey to achieving a debt-free status.
+You take a step backward on your journey to achieving a debt-free status.

 Additional Interest and Fees: Depending on the agreements reached with your creditors, failing to make a payment can lead to additional interest or even penalty fees.
 This translates to a higher overall cost in the long term.